K-G-Witt/project4-team1/README.md

 ## Results:
+### Data ingestion:

 ### Data preprocessing:
 Preprocessing was largely ineffective towards the final goal of creating a neural network to predict ancestry based on a range of SNPs.
 Principal Component Analysis (PCA) generated very low scores for explained variance by 2 or 3 principal components.
 The nature of the data is largely to blame for this, as DNA data is considered to be far too categorical in nature to be effectively handled by PCA.
 Thus the PCA results were not passed on to the final neural network model.

 ### Feature selection to reduce dimesionality: